Research Administration Policies

 MENTORSHIP:

-It is highly recommended that postdoctoral scholars/fellows receive a "compact" (mentoring agreement with written expectations) from the supervising faculty member at appointment onset and engage early and often in career activities, such as participation in Office of Postdoctoral Affairs programming and development of an Individual Development Plan (IDP).
 IDPs are commonly used for postdoctoral career self-exploration and planning, and they are increasingly required by federal funding agencies.
-Two recommended templates can be found with MyIDP by the American Association for the Advancement of Science, and for the Humanities, ImaginePhD by the Graduate Career Consortium.
-(See Appendix A for another example of an IDP.)
+See Appendix A for the University's Office of Postdoctoral Affairs IDP.
+It is also highly recommended that postdoctoral scholars/fellows receive a "compact" (mentoring agreement with written expectations) from the supervising faculty member at appointment onset and engage early and often in career activities, such as participation in Office of Postdoctoral Affairs programming and proactive use of the OPA IDP.
+Additional IDP templates can be found with MyIDP by the American Association for the Advancement of Science and, for the Humanities, ImaginePhD by the Graduate Career Consortium.

 Faculty on sabbatical should appoint an on-campus faculty mentor for the postdoctoral scholar/fellow in their absence.